mlr-org/mlr3learners.template/README.md

 This packages provides a template for adding new learners for [mlr3](https://mlr3.mlr-org.com).

-Creating custom learners is covered in the [mlr3book](https://mlr3book.mlr-org.com/extending-mlr3.html).
+Creating the actual learners is covered in the [mlr3book](https://mlr3book.mlr-org.com/extending-mlr3.html).
+This package serves as a starting point for learners to share with others.

 # Instructions